jasoncookdesign/sigilzero/content/releases/sig003-need-more-drugs.md

 ---

-“Need More Drugs” is a dark, driving breakbeat cut that sits at the intersection of funky groove and hard bass-drivin grit.
+“Need More Drugs” is a dark, driving breakbeat cut that sits at the intersection of funky groove and hard bass-driven grit.
 Dyson Hope’s remix pushes the tension into peak-time dark techno territory, while Brian G's rework twists the original into a deep, progressive house mutation.
 The flip, Disco Fever, gets an original treatment from Dyson Hope and NOTOTO showcasing hard bassy breakbeat while Dyson Hope's remix